Testimony of an expatriate in India

 The low cost of living means you can travel cheaply and discover other cities, but it’s time that’s sorely lacking when you’re working, as train journeys generally take between 8 and 15 hours and planes are expensive.

-After spending a year in India, I know I’ll be coming back as a tourist, there’s so much to see that I didn’t have time to see, but from there to working in India for several years I don’t know, it will depend on the expatriation conditions negotiated with the company, because in India everything is negotiated!
+After spending a year in India, I know I’ll be coming back as a tourist, there’s so much to see that I haven’t had time to see, but from there to working in India for several years I don’t know, it will depend on the expatriation conditions negotiated with the company, because in India everything is negotiated!